Political Science

 Credits 3

-This course will expose students to professional careers in the areas of history, law, and public policy.
+This course exposes students to professional careers in the areas of history, law, and public policy.
 It gives students the opportunity to use knowledge and tools gained in the classroom in a professional setting.

 PS 400: Church and State